Table of Contents

 Here’s how to go about it:

-- Document The Duration — Start by maintaining documentation that records your vehicle’s length of stay at the shop.
+- Document the Duration — Start by maintaining documentation that records your vehicle’s length of stay at the shop.
 This record forms the foundation of your complaint and helps establish the timeline of events.

-- Know The Expected Service Time — Gather information about the average duration that the specific services you requested should take.
+- Know the Expected Service Time — Gather information about the average duration that the specific services you requested should take.
 You can accomplish this by visiting other reputable auto repair shops and comparing their estimated timelines to the ones you’ve experienced.

 - Scrutinize Delay Causes — If the mechanic cites valid reasons for the delay, such as waiting for a specific spare part, thoroughly examine these explanations for accuracy and legitimacy.
 Find out how challenging it truly is to procure the item in question.